api3dao/promise-utils/README.md

 - ```ts
   interface GoAsyncOptions {
-    readonly retries?: number; // Number of retries to attempt if the go callback is unsuccessful. readonly timeoutMs?: number; // The timeout for each attempt. readonly fullTimeoutMs?: number; // The maximum timeout including retries and delays.
+    readonly retries?: number; // Number of retries to attempt if the go callback is unsuccessful. readonly attemptTimeoutMs?: number; // The timeout for each attempt. readonly totalTimeoutMs?: number; // The maximum timeout including retries and delays.
 No more retries are performed after this timeout. readonly delay?: StaticDelayOptions | RandomDelayOptions; // Type of the delay before each attempt.
 There is no delay before the first request.
   }
   ```